Did you know that 60.2 million U.S. households have dogs? And, 47.1 million households have cats.

 Either way, washing stations are commonly equipped with hot and cold water, a spray nozzle, and a ledge or recessed shelf for shampoo and combs.

 If you’re building a mudroom, consider including a washing station.
 But you can also add one to a ground-floor laundry room.
-In both houses and condos, putting a dog washing station in a bathroom is popular option.
+In both houses and condos, putting a dog washing station in a bathroom is a popular option.

 It doesn’t cost a lot to include a dog washing station in your renovation plan.
 Yet, anecdotal reports from realtors show you more than recoup your investment if you sell your home to another dog owner.